acm-uiuc/til/_til/go/sleep-for-a-duration.md

+---
-# Sleep For A Duration
+title: Sleep For A Duration
+category: go
+---

 Many languages allow you to sleep for a certain number of milliseconds.
 In those languages, you can give `500` or `1000` to the sleep function to